alexiosjs/alexios/alexiosdoc/docs/quick-start/a-introdction/start.en-US.md

 > npx alexios build
 ```

-Accomplish, default in directory <b>/dist</b>.
+Accomplish, default in directory <strong>/dist</strong>.

 ## <strong>Local Verification</strong>

 If you want to package the project, verify it locally before publishing it online.
-The usual practice in the past was to configure an nginx service locally and other means。Now you only need to use the `serve` command to quickly start a static server.
+The usual practice in the past was to configure an nginx service locally and other means。Now you only need to use the <strong>serve</strong> command to quickly start a static server.
 The proxy used by the interface is exactly the same as the development environment:

 ```bash
 > npx run serve